Johnson-Lindenstrauss Lemma Guided Network for Efficient 3D Medical Segmentation: Experiments

-\textbf{JLC Robustness Evaluation.} To verify the robustness of JLC, we conduct three experiments: 1) Comparison of segmentation performance between the JL setting and the standard setting with similar parameter sizes, as shown in Figure~\ref{fig:dice_groupsize}; 2) Comparison of external test performance between the JL setting and the pruned setting with similar parameter sizes, as shown in Table~\ref{tab:jl_conv_vs_prune}; 3) Testing the segmentation performance of JLC on two other datasets, as detailed in the Appendix~\ref{appendix:jl_comparison_hecktor_brast}.
-In the first experiment, we use a uniform kernel size of $3$ to ensure a general setup.
+\textit{Comparison of segmentation performance between the JL setting and the standard setting with similar parameter sizes}, as shown in Figure~\ref{fig:dice_groupsize}.
+We use a uniform kernel size of $3$ to ensure a general setup.
 The JL-guided configuration, $\left\{n,2n,2n,4n\right\}$, consistently surpasses the larger setup, $\left\{2n,2n,2n,2n\right\}$, in all cases.
 The best performance is a 54.14\% Dice score, achieved when $n=4$.
 This suggests the JL-guided group size arrangement enables more robust feature extraction in a lightweight model.

-Table~\ref{tab:jl_conv_vs_prune} verifies the generalization advantage of our lightweight convolution over the pruning method.
-The model with $\ell_2$ pruning~\citep{l2_pruning} on full convolution performs significantly worse than JLC on MSD2019, even after a cycle of training, pruning, and retraining.
-As Appendix~\ref{appendix:jl_comparison_hecktor_brast} shown, we test the segmentation performance of pure convolutional networks.
+\textit{Comparison of external test performance between the JL setting and the pruned setting with similar parameter sizes}, as shown in Table~\ref{tab:jl_conv_vs_prune}.
+It verifies the generalization advantage of our lightweight convolution over the pruning method.
+The model with $\ell_2$ pruning~\citep{l2_pruning} on full convolution performs significantly worse than JLC on BraTS2015 TCIA cases, even after a cycle of training, pruning, and retraining.

+\textit{Testing the segmentation performance of JLC on two other datasets}, as detailed in the Appendix~\ref{appendix:jl_comparison_hecktor_brast}.
+We test the segmentation performance of pure convolution networks.
 The convolution with JL-guided group sizes consistently outperforms the depth-wise convolution, achieving performance gains of 6.25\% on Hecktor2022 and 1.16\% on BraTS2021, with only a marginal increase of 0.091 million parameters.
 Notably, on the Hecktor2022 dataset, the JLC even surpasses the segmentation performance of the full convolution while using 0.63 million fewer parameters.

+\textit{Comparison of the t-SNE projection visualizations of JLC and depth-wise convolution} is shown in Figure ~\ref{fig:tsne_depth_jl}.
+We test the depth-wise convolution and JLC in Figure~\ref{fig:dice_groupsize} and Appendix~\ref{appendix:jl_comparison_hecktor_brast}, providing direct visual evidence that depth-wise convolution disrupts the geometric adjacency between tokens.

 \textbf{Gram-Based Transfer Effect Evaluation.} Our method is the only one to demonstrate positive knowledge transfer, as shown in Table~\ref{tab:dice_multitask_loss}.
 This is due to our method's avoidance of irrelevant features from the texture teachers, leading to better convergence.
 To further evaluate the effectiveness of SDKT, we analyze Dice across varying lesion volumes, as shown in Figure~\ref{fig:dice_tumorsize}.
 VeloxSeg outperforms other lightweight models in segmentation mask fineness across all lesion volumes.
 Notably, for lesion volumes between 1000 and 5000, ``MM.'', ``MM.+RC.'', and ``Ours'' show a significant upward trend.
 We attribute this to the increased influence of complex textures in tumor segmentation at these sizes.
 The above experiments show that there is potential for optimization in small lesion segmentation.
 The loss weight hyperparameter experiment can be found in Appendix~\ref{appendix:hyperparameter_analysis}.